jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-189.md

 title: "The Types of Human Senses"
 heading: Article 189
 weight: 56
-description: "The duration alone of our life is sufficient to demonstrate the existence of God"
+description: "The principal seat of the soul is in the brain, where alone it understands, imagines, and perceives"
 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes